Hot Springs, Montana

 ♥ Two teachers to support you for your healing retreat

-♥ Shared room with two healthy, organic, delicious meals a day
+♥ Two healthy, organic, delicious meals a day

 ♥ Hot Healing Mineral Baths – available all day, every day

-♥ Guided Hikes, Glacier National Park visit, Bison Reserve Drive
+♥ Glacier National Park visit, Bison Reserve visit

 ♥ Regular check-ins, meditations, and discussion groups